ivanhala/wp-slideshow-plugin/README.md

 #### Possible alternative approaches

-1. Saving options can be implemented using form submition (standart approach).
+1. Saving options can be implemented using form submission (standard approach).
 Saving using REST API was added to demonstrate skills and for a better UI/UX.
 2. In the test classes the method `setUp()` can be used instead of  `before_test()`.
 The method `setUp()` was not used due to compatibility issues with the *PHPUnit Polyfills*.